paxdotdev/docs/src/reference-designability.md

 Recall that an expression can be written anywhere you set a property.
 Such expressions are constrained to be "Excel-formula-like" — in more precise words, each expression is a pure function of some tuple of state.

-This means no side-effects, no sequencing of operations — essentially, none of the hairy stuff that might break a computer's expectation of reading & writing back to, for example: React JSX templates, SwiftUI views, or Flutter widgets.
+This means no side effects, no sequencing of operations — essentially, none of the hairy stuff that might break a computer's expectation of reading & writing back to, for example: React JSX templates, SwiftUI views, or Flutter widgets.

 Pax's entire format, including Expressions, can be losslessly and deterministically loaded _into_ and _back out of_ a relational data store like a RDBMS: the same kind of data store used by any modern vector design tool.